probmods/probmods2/chapters/13-appendix-js-basics.md

 The operator `if` is strictly not a function, because it does not evaluate all of its arguments, but instead *short-circuits* evaluating only the second or third.
 It has a value like any other function.
 (We have also used comments here: anything after a `//` is ignored when evaluating.)

-JavaScript has a very useful and common shorthand for `if` statements: it is called the "ternary" operator `?`
+JavaScript has a very useful and common shorthand for `if` statements: it is called the "ternary" operator, using a question mark `?` and colon `:` to demarcate the three components.

 The syntax is: `condition ? consequent : alternative`